Which place is cheaper, Asheville or Atlanta?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to Atlanta as well as Asheville.
+Many travelers come to Atlanta for the city activities and the family-friendly experiences.
 Also, many visitors come to Asheville in the summer for the hiking, the music scene, and the family-friendly experiences.

 In July, Atlanta is generally around the same temperature as Asheville.
-Temperatures in Atlanta average around 82°F (28°C), and Asheville stays around 82°F (28°C).
+Daily temperatures in Atlanta average around 82°F (28°C), and Asheville fluctuates around 82°F (28°C).